Welcome to the TRNSYS Users Forum.

 • There are categories for different types of topics and questions.
 Post your topic or question into the proper category.

-• Before posting a topic or question search the existing topics (and the TRNSYS Users listserv archive) to see if a similar topic or question has already been answered.
+• Before posting a topic or question search the existing topics (and the TRNSYS Users listserv archive or Post archive) to see if a similar topic or question has already been answered.

 • Use a descriptive topic name.
 Don’t use attention getting subjects, they don’t get attention and only annoy people.